abel-asfaw/photography-portfolio/README.md

 # Photography Portfolio
-This project is a dynamic web application that allows users (me) to securely upload and display images.
-It's built using Vite.js with React for the frontend, integrated with an S3 bucket for image storage, and utilizes PostgreSQL as the database for image metadata.
-The backend, crafted with FastAPI, manages image uploads and data retrieval, while Docker facilitates containerization for consistent deployment and scalability.
+My project is a dynamic web app that lets me securely upload and showcase images.
+I used Vite.js and React for the frontend, which includes features like photo management.
+I can easily upload and also securely delete photos, ensuring images are managed efficiently.

-Soon, Auth0 will be introduced to the mix for authentication for selective access to the upload and delete features.
+The app is integrated with an Amazon S3 bucket for storage, which holds all the uploaded images.
+When photos are deleted, they are removed from both the database and the S3 bucket.
+For managing image metadata, I use PostgreSQL.

+On the backend, FastAPI handles tasks like image uploads, data retrieval, and deletions.
+I've also set up Auth0 on both the frontend for user login and on the backend to secure endpoints.
+This means photo upload and deletion are behind authentication, making sure only authorized actions happen.

+Lastly, the whole application is containerized using Docker.
+This helps with consistent deployments and makes scaling easier in the future.

 ## TODOs:
 - [x] **Authentication with Auth0**